British Values & Prevent Duty

 The Rule of law

-- The school's ethos promotes and encourages respect and helps pupils to distinguish right from wrong.
+- The school's ethos promotes and encourages respect and helps students to distinguish right from wrong.

-- Our Behaviour and Anti-Bullying policies set out a zero tolerance baseline for any form of aggression, abuse or violence, which extends to pupils, staff and parent and carers.
+- Our Behaviour & Relationships and Anti-Bullying policies set out a zero-tolerance baseline for any form of aggression, abuse or violence, which extends to students, staff and parent and carers.
 We raise awareness of bullying by being part of the National Anti-Bullying Week and Internet Safety Day.

 - We pride ourselves on a school culture and ethos that builds respect, tolerance and resilience.

 - Our school environment is one that promotes independence and individual communication.
-Our aim is to work towards pupils having full independence.
+Our aim is to work towards students having full independence.

 - Vulnerable students are supported to make appropriate decisions and staff ensure that adults supporting them are doing so with the students’ best interests.

-- School assemblies address what respect means and how it is shown.
+- School assemblies and form times address what respect means and how it is shown.